manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 - The cropper operates on images under `-SaveFolder`.

 Notes:
-- The cropper receives absolute paths for --folder and --prefix.
-It should not rely on current working directory.
+- The cropper receives absolute paths and streams logs to the console; Ctrl+C cancels cleanly.
-- On failure, the module throws with the cropper’s STDERR (and STDOUT when present) to simplify debugging.
+- On failure, the module throws a concise error; see on-screen logs for details.

 ### Crop-only mode
 Skip screenshot capture and only run the cropper: